wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 You can also copy some endpoint URL to the clipboard and use it to search for the events.
 To do this, in this endpoint menu select **Copy URL**.

-## API structure and rules
+## API inventory and rules

-You can quickly create a new [custom rule](../user-guides/rules/intro.md) from any endpoint of API structure:
+You can quickly create a new [custom rule](../user-guides/rules/intro.md) from any endpoint of API inventory:

 1. In this endpoint menu select **Create rule**.
 The create rule window is displayed.
 The endpoint address is parsed into the window automatically.
 1. In the create rule window, specify rule information and then click **Create**.

 ![!Create rule from endpoint](../images/about-wallarm-waf/api-discovery/endpoint-create-rule.png)

-## Download OpenAPI specification (OAS) for your API structure
+## Download OpenAPI specification (OAS) of your API inventory

-Click **Download OAS** to get a `swagger.json` file with the description of the API structure discovered by Wallarm.
+Click **Download OAS** to get a `swagger.json` file with the API inventory discovered by Wallarm.
 The description will be in the [OpenAPI v3 format](https://spec.openapis.org/oas/v3.0.0).

 !!! info "Filtered download"
-    When downloading the description of the API structure, applied filters are taken into account.
+    When downloading the API inventory, applied filters are taken into account.
 Only filtered data is downloaded.

 !!! warning "API host information in downloaded Swagger file"
-    If a discovered API structure contains several API hosts, endpoints from all API hosts will be included in the downloaded Swagger file.
+    If a discovered API inventory contains several API hosts, endpoints from all API hosts will be included in the downloaded Swagger file.
 Currently, the API host information is not included in the file.

 Using the downloaded data, you can discover: